 See a complete listing of our equipment.

-We abide by the U.S. Copyright Office’s fair use policy when considering all duplication requests.
+We abide by the U.S. Copyright Office’s guidelines when considering all media conversion requests.
 Streaming media for courses must be hosted on our Ensemble Video server and linked from a LATTE course.
 Though SIMS can help you prepare short clips for class streaming, you must request streaming of full-length movies through your LATTE course.